-A service runs from Weymouth Road adjacent Chapelgarth to Moorside, Doxford Park shops and the city centre every hour.
-More frequent bus services operate from Moorside which is a short walk away.
+Frequent bus services operate from Moorside which is a short walk away.
 From Burdon Road bus services run to Sunderland Interchange and to Doxford International and Pennywell.

 Several regular bus services run along Stockton Road which is located between Ryhope and Cherry Knowle.
 This includes a bus service between Sunderland Interchange, Dalton Park and Hartlepool and a service between Sunderland Interchange and Peterlee.
 In addition buses run between Sunderland Interchange and Seaham every 10 minutes (60/61).